In The Backrooms: Philosophy and the Liminal

 — Jean-Paul Sartre, No Exit.

-This endless transit zone built out of corporate debris has a fascinating historical precedent in the Arcades Project of Walter Benjamin.
+This endless transit zone, built out of corporate debris, has a fascinating historical precedent in the Arcades Project of Walter Benjamin.
 Benjamin became obsessed with the commercial architecture of Parisian shopping arcades, viewing them as a material collage that embodied the collective dreamworld of capitalist society.
-The Backrooms function as a contemporary, digital version of those dreamworlds, constructed from the architectural remnants and ghosts of the recent past:
+The Backrooms function as a contemporary, digital version of those dreamworlds, constructed from the remnants and ghosts of the corporate lifeworld:

 "Our investigation proposes to show how, as a consequence of this form of production, the collective consciousness sinks into an ever deeper sleep, in order to dream a dream that repeats the past in a new way.
 In the dream in which each epoch entertains its successor, the latter appears wedded to elements of primal history."